sei-international/NemoMod.jl/docs/src/dimensions.md

 * Set of lines: `stransmission` (an `Array` of `TransmissionLine.id`)
 * Subscript for lines in other variables: `tr`

+!!! note

+    NEMO includes binary decision variables in a scenario's optimization problem if you a) model a transmission line with a non-zero variable cost; or b) model a line with an efficiency less than 1 using [transmission modeling type 3](@ref TransmissionModelingEnabled).
+This can increase solver run-time.

 ## [Year](@id year)

 Years covered by scenario.
 Years must be integral. **Abbreviation: `y`.**